 4. The City of Perth runs daily free walking tours.
-Go on an orientation tour to get your bearings or try out one of their four themed tours to see Perth from a different angle.
+Go on an orientation tour to get your bearings, or try out one of their four themed tours to see Perth from a different angle.

 5. Northbridge Piazza runs free activities throughout the year.
 Watch cricket games or movies on the big screen or start your day with some yoga and Tai Chi.
 Check out their website for a list of events and activities.

-6. Visit the Perth Cultural Centre, the home of the Western Australian Museum, the State Library of Western Australia, the Art Gallery of Western Australia and the Perth Institute of Contemporary Art – they all have free entry!
+6. Visit the Perth Cultural Centre, home of the Western Australian Museum, the State Library of Western Australia, the Art Gallery of Western Australia and the Perth Institute of Contemporary Art – they all have free entry!

 19. Get your groove on at Danza Loca in Northbridge – they offer free introductory salsa and Kizomba classes and free social dancing afterwards so you can dance the night away.
 Check their website for days and locations.

 20. Hike up to the lovely Lesmurdie Falls in the Mundy Regional Park.
 There's various trails you can take, varying between 45 minutes and 2 hours.
 Best in Winter/Spring when the extra rainfall swells the falls to an impressive cascade.

 21. Need a running buddy?
 Lululemon Perth City store has a run collective – a social running movement that welcomes runners of all levels, pacing and distance.
 Sessions are held every Tuesday at 5:45pm and Sunday from 8:00am.